Posted on May 09, 2023

-From 8-10 AM, residents can learn about safe gasoline storage and disposal while trading in their unsafe gas container during The Legacy of Christopher Allsup Gas Can Exchange at the hazardous waste drop-off at the Metro Northwest Transfer Station in Grimes.
+From 8-10 AM, residents can learn about safe gasoline storage and disposal while trading in their unsafe gas container during The Legacy of Christopher Allsup Gas Can Exchange at Metro Hazardous Waste Drop-Off in Bondurant.

-The eighth annual event is in honor of Christopher Allsup, 10, who was fatally burned in 2013 after an outdated plastic gas container exploded.
+The tenth annual event is in honor of Christopher Allsup, 10, who was fatally burned in 2013 after an outdated plastic gas container exploded.

 In his memory, his family formed The Legacy of Christopher Allsup Foundation to educate about the dangers of outdated portable gas containers.
 Since 2014, the foundation has partnered with Safe Kids Greater Des Moines, Blank Children’s Hospital, and Metro Waste Authority to host the annual gas can exchange for metro residents.